mbbx6spp/straitjacket/README.md

 ```

 We have defined a constant `Outcome` in the class of type `Struct`.
 All outcome
 values are `Struct`s.
-A `Struct` is essentially a list of named values.
+A `Struct` is the closest data type we have in Ruby to
+a named tuple, which is a fixed-length value list.
+Like Python's `namedtuple`.

 If your eyes landed on this unconventional line of code: